Kathputli Colony Residents To Get Possession By December 2019

 Residents of the Kathputli Colony may be shifted to new homes in December as constrution work at three residential towers meant to accomodate at least 500 families is now complete.
 These residents have been staying at a transit camp at Anand Parbat since April 2018.

-The project, the foundation stone of which was laid by Housing Minister Hardeep Singh Puri in April last year, was expected to be delivered by February.
-However, a report published by The Times of India on April 14 shows that only a few structures, not more than four-storey tall, have been constructed on the project site.
+The project, the foundation stone of which was laid by Housing Minister Hardeep Singh Puri in April 2018, was expected to be delivered by February 2019.
+However, the deadline of the project was pushed to 2020 due to land disputes.

 The making of Kathputli Colony

 Once the project is completed, the residents of the colony would be provided clean, well-planned and habitable units, along with adequate social infrastructure.
 The redeveloped colony would also have a heritage/exhibition museum, a Kaushal Kala Vikas Kendra and a multipurpose hall.

 Read more: All about Sarojini Nagar Redevelopment Plan

 It is the first slum in the national capital to be taken up by the Delhi Development Authority (DDA) for an in-situ redevelopment with the help of a private developer.
 Under the agreement, the developer will be building 2,800 houses for the economically weaker sections (EWS), spread in an area of 30.5 square metre.